ZoneMinder/zoneminder/docs/userguide/options/options_servers.rst

 To delete a server mark that server and click the Delete button.

 Please note that all servers must have a functional web UI as the live view must come from the monitor's host server.

+On each server, you will have to edit /etc/zm/zm.conf and set either ZM_SERVER_NAME=